elh/bitempura/README.md

 ## Author

-I'm learning about [bitemporal databases](https://en.wikipedia.org/wiki/Bitemporal_Modeling) and thought the best way to build intuition about their internal design was by building a simple one for myself.
+I was learning about [bitemporal databases](https://en.wikipedia.org/wiki/Bitemporal_Modeling) and thought the best way to build intuition about their internal design was by building a simple one for myself.
 My goals are:
 * Sharing a viable, standalone key-value store lib
-* Creating artifacts to teach others about temporal data
+* Creating artifacts for explaining bitemporality
-* Launching off this to new tools for gracefully extending existing SQL databases with bitemporality
+* Expanding scope in new tools for gracefully extending existing SQL databases with bitemporality

-Bitempura was the name of my time travelling shrimp.
+Bitempura was the name of my time traveling shrimp.
 RIP 2049-2022. 🦐

 See [TODO](https://github.com/elh/bitempura/blob/main/TODO.md) for more.